rjf7q/bls-data-exploration/README.md

 <img align="center" width="900" height="350" src='graphics_images/total_employment_avg_salary_scatter.png'>

+- Fig 4.2: Scatter plot showing the relationship between Average Salary (A_MEAN) and Total Employment (TOT_EMP).

 ### Key Insights:

 The above scatter shows that there is not a strong relationship between the two fields.
 As supported by the above correlation heat map, there is not a strong linear relationship between total employment and average salary that we could analyze from the data we collected.

-## Distribution of High-Paid Individuals by Gender
+## (5) Distribution of High-Paid Individuals by Gender
+## What is the distribution of high-paid individuals by gender?

 <img align="center" width="900" height="350" src='graphics_images/high_paid_gender_barchart.png'>

+- Fig 5.1: Count of High-Paid Individuals by Gender

 ### Key Insights: